The ADHD Test for Women is designed with the experience of real ADHD women in mind to help you in your quest for self-ADHD-discovery.

 Currently, the diagnostic criteria for ADHD primarily looks for symptoms of inattention and hyperactivity (makes sense based on what ADHD stands for right?).

-But research shows a number of other characteristics of ADHD that aren’t currently part of the diagnostic criteria.
+But research shows many characteristics of ADHD that aren’t currently part of the diagnostic criteria.
 Things like…

 Related: Is ADHD real?